gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 Image, Photograph, Negative
 ```

-It does this by following rules that tell the CFT to replace `Category 08: Communication Objects, Documentary Objects, Graphic Documents` with `Image` and then append the tail which is `Photograph, Negative`.
+It does this by following rules that tell the CVT to replace `Category 08: Communication Objects, Documentary Objects, Graphic Documents` with `Image` and then append the tail which is `Photograph, Negative`.
 The next section explains rules.

 ## Translation Rules